ZaneDubya/MedievaLandsPublic/docs/governance.md

 The Counslors are experienced player volunteers that assist players with quests and questions about the game.
 They are tasked with enforcing the Rules of Conduct, and responding to players who attempt to break the Rules of Conduct.
 Counselors are selected from those players who are knowledgable about the game and who can enforce the Rules of Conduct fairly.
 * Counselors receive and respond to Complaints from Players.
 * Counselors have administrative powers to help them enforce the Rules of Condut.
-  * They may temporarily (up to 1 day) de-voice or ban a player who violates the Rules of Conduct.
+  * They may temporarily (up to 1 day) de-voice a player who violates the Rules of Conduct.
   * They may recommend longer sanctions be implemented as well.
-* "Senior Counselors" are a second role that have the same powers as Counselors, but have the ability to set bans and de-voices with longer durations.
+* "Senior Counselors" are a second role that have the same powers as Counselors, but have the ability to set bans, and de-voices with longer durations.
 * Counselors must follow the Rules of Conduct in the same way that Players must.
 If a Counselor does not follow the Rules of Conduct, they may be removed as a Counselor, and may be de-voiced, or be temporarily or permanently banned from accessing CommunityKit.
 * Counselors must enforce the Rules of Conduct in good faith.
 A Counselor who willfully abuses their powers to give advantages to any player or to harass any player will be removed as a Counselor.
 * Counselors are selected by the Representatives and may serve indefinitely.